Gopal7476/Games_Using_coding/README.md

-The play with machine makes you more excitement.
+Playing with machine makes you more excitement.

 Just for fun!